-US cities are in need of major infrastructure reinvestment and modernization.
+US cities are in need of major infrastructure reinvestment and modernisation.
 By embracing new smart city models, we can make our cities more secure, safe, resilient, and globally competitive.
 Government financial officers can play a key role in enabling this transformation using fiscal policy, Public Private Partnership, and performance-based revenue models.
-By championing the creation of smart cities, government finance officers can drive urban reinvestment and modernization.
+By championing the creation of smart cities, government finance officers can drive urban reinvestment and modernisation.
 This report was developed by Deloitte US.

 There is growing momentum around the smart city as a viable model for rejuvenating urban economies and societies.
-Smart cities leverage an infrastructure powered by modern technologies such as the Internet of Things, embedded sensors, and cloud-based services.
+Smart cities leverage an infrastructure powered by modern technologies such as the Internet of Things, embedded sensors and cloud-based services.
 Because of this, they are more resilient and environmentally friendly.
 Perhaps most importantly, smart cities can help government leaders reduce costs and increase revenues while better serving citizens.

 To make the vision of smart cities a reality, government finance officers will have to find creative alternatives to traditional infrastructure financing models.
 Under their stewardship, municipalities can seek out cross-government collaboration and innovative partnerships that provide new sources of investment.
 Public–private partnerships (PPPs), revenue sharing agreements, and pay-for-performance arrangements are examples of resourceful new approaches to funding and financing smart cities.
 Investment vehicles like these go beyond traditional debt instruments to ensure less risk and more reward for all stakeholders.

 Government financial officers have an important role to play in the development smart cities.
 Here are three steps state and city leaders should consider as they look to finance smart city initiatives: